Generic selectors

 6,078

-What WSL sides share with the men's site?
+What WSL sides share with the men's side?

-While it has not always been the case, there are now a handful of Women's Super League sides who share a home ground with their male counterparts.
+While it has not always been the case, a handful of Women's Super League sides now share a home ground with their male counterparts.

 • Aston Villa